SpaceX Stock (SPCX): How to Buy Now That It Has Listed

 Read the Flipping Rules Before You Sell

-Brokers do not want you flipping these shares fast.
+If you got an allocation at $135 through one of the participating brokers, the anti-flipping rules still apply for 180 days.
 At Fidelity, selling within 15 days triggers a six-month block on future IPOs, a second offense brings a one-year ban, and a third makes the ban permanent.
-If you get an allocation, treat it as a buy-and-hold, not a quick trade.
+If you bought SPCX on the open market after June 12, these rules do not apply - you can sell whenever you want.

-This is the route most people will end up taking.
-If you're still building your toolkit, our roundup of the best investment apps for beginners walks through the platforms that make buying a single stock simple.
+This is the route everyone takes from here.
+If you are still building your toolkit, our roundup of the best investment apps for beginners walks through the platforms that make buying a single stock simple.

 Pre-IPO and Tokenized Shortcuts (Read the Fine Print)